 Sometimes it’s the little things in life—like not having to pump your own gas.
 New Jersey is the last state where it’s actually illegal to fill your own tank.
 Relaxing in your heated car instead of standing out in the freezing cold rain at the pump sounds pretty good to us.
 And if it also creates more jobs in the state, well that’s just an added bonus.

 Chipotle’s got nothing on the Southwestern fare of New Mexico.
 Sip a Mexican hot chocolate at Cafe Pasqual’s, chow down on a soft sopapilla, or add a little spice to your life with a regional green chile cheeseburger.
 And of course, we all know the real star of Santa Fe is Frito pie, a pile of chili, Cheddar cheese, and onions topped with crispy corn chips.
 Hungry yet?

 New York: Big dreams

 It might be the city that never sleeps but New York City is also the place known to make dreams come true.
 From aspiring actors to ambitious entrepreneurs to wannabe fashion designers, almost every New Yorker has their version of the American Dream.
 And if there’s anywhere to chase that passion, it’s New York, where opportunity lives on every street corner.
 Even if you aren’t “trying to make it,” you can’t help but be swept up in the excitement of it all.
-Learn the 20 words and phrases you had no idea were coined in NYC.

 North Carolina: The color blue